 We must take action and raise our voices loud to keep families and communities together and safe, and uphold the American values we hold dear.
 Here's what you can do:

 As a pro bono attorney you help give voice to immigrants and refugees who are without representation.
-NIJC provides excellent support and guidance to attorneys who represent immigrants pro bono including asylum seekers, detained individuals, and families who were cruelly separated at the border.
+The National Immigrant Justice Center (NIJC) provides excellent support and guidance to attorneys who represent immigrants pro bono including asylum seekers, detained individuals, and families who were cruelly separated at the border.
 Learn more about being a pro bono attorney and see the list of cases in need of pro bono representation.

 NIJC provides legal services to immigrants from around the world.
 Many of our clients do not speak English and therefore we and our pro bono attorneys need assistance with interpreting and translating.
 If you have an advanced ability in English and another language and would like to volunteer, please get in touch with us.